twindroid/twindroid.com/README.md

 # requirements
 To run this project you need to run backend in visual studio

-On the first run, you need to press CTRL+SHIFT+B
+On the first run, you need to press CTRL+SHIFT+B in visual studio

 ## Getting Started